When you start a new business you need to find as many ways as possible to keep your costs down.

 Web Stats and Alerts

 Google Analytics – You cannot run a successful online business without understanding how many people are coming to your site, what they do when they get there and how what pages are most popular.
-Google’s free analytics service provides a fantastic overview of your sites activity
+Google’s free analytics service provides a fantastic overview of the activity of your site

 Google Alerts – It is very important to keep an eye on what people are saying about you, your company, products and website.
 It is also useful to keep an eye on what your competitors are up to.
 Google Alerts sends you an email each time your chosen words are posted on the web